pidydx/PyIOCe/README.md

 This project is meant to expand ongoing efforts to broaden the use of OpenIOC with other systems such as Snort, GRR, Splunk, and Yara

-Standalone binaries are available under /dist
+Standalone binaries are available under /dist on release branches

 Required Python Modules:
 wxPython